getbettersoon/gbs_energy_etl/README.md

 ### Set up environment

 - You will need a Redshift cluster.
-Next add cluster/AWS details to aws_template.cfg.
+Next use config template `gbs_energy_etl/aws_template.cfg` to add your cluster/AWS details.
 Do not change the order of fields.</br>

-- Add path of your config file to CFG_PATH environment variable or save it as `/gbs_energy_etl/aws.cfg`.</br></br>
+- Either add path of your config file to CFG_PATH environment variable or save it as `/gbs_energy_etl/aws.cfg`.</br></br>

 ### Run the script